-She is a 2008 graduate of Columbus Lakeview High School and continued her education at the University of Nebraska Omaha.
-She graduated in 2011 with a bachelor’s degree in physical education - athletic training concentration.
+She is a 2008 graduate of Columbus Lakeview High School and continued her education at the University of Nebraska-Omaha.
+She graduated in 2011 with a bachelor’s degree in physical education with an athletic training concentration.

 Denise Marshall, MA, ATC

-Mike Sloup, MHA, ATC
+Mike Sloup, MHA, LAT, ATC

-Mike received his bachelor’s degree in physical education with a concentration in athletic training from Midland Lutheran College in 1999.
-He completed his master’s degree in health care administration from Bellevue University in 2006.
-Mike previously worked at Omaha Benson High School and Sanford Health in Sioux Falls, SD, where he worked with the hockey team.
+Mike received his bachelor’s degree in physical education with a concentration in athletic training from Midland Lutheran College in Fremont, Nebraska, in 1999.
+He completed his master’s degree in health care administration from Bellevue University in Bellevue, Nebraska, in 2006.
+Mike previously worked at Omaha Benson High School and Sanford Health in Sioux Falls, South Dakota, where he worked with the hockey team.